cysouw/diathesis/text/c08_preverbs.md

 ### [ N | N ] Preverb intransitives without diathesis {#sec:preverb-intranstive-without-diathesis}

 It is rather unusual for the preverbal version of intransitive verbs to not show any valency change [@next a,b], not even a difference between the usage of the attributive participles [@next c,d].
-It seems to be slightly more common for only the preverbal participle to be open for attributive usage (see [@sec:preverb-intransitive-with-unaccusative]).
+It seems to be slightly more common for the preverb-marked participle to be open for attributive usage (see [@sec:preverb-intransitive-with-unaccusative]).

 ::: ex
 a.
 Die Milch kocht.